 Orthex promotes sustainability in all choices made along the life cycle of a product.
 We only use durable and recyclable raw materials while minimising their use and optimising logistics.
 Reducing greenhouse gas (GHG) emissions and sourcing more and more renewable and recycled raw materials are at the core of our strategy and sustainability vision.

 Our target is to increase the share of used renewable and recycled raw materials in our production to 80% by 2030.
-In 2022, this share decreased slightly to 13.6% (14.1% in 2021).
-However, the growth in sales of products made from renewable and recycled materials was higher than the overall net sales growth.
+In 2023, this share increased to 15.8% (2022: 13.6.%).
+In addition, the growth in sales of products made from renewable and recycled materials was significantly faster than the overall net sales growth.
+The growth was due to the fact that we switched to using ISCC PLUS certified, renewable, and recycled raw materials produced by applying the mass balance approach in several product ranges.